 Some startup founders may assume that to avoid securities laws, instead of issuing equity, the company will just issue debt.
-This can lead to serious litigation and regulatory action in the future.
+This can lead to regulatory action in the future.
 In some circumstances, certain debt such as promissory notes, can qualify as securities.
 Our securities lawyers advise startups and businesses on whether securities laws apply and which exemptions may be preferred.

 Another common misconception is that securities laws do not apply to members in an LLC.
 LLC members point to the fact that they have an operating agreement, assuming that this is all they need to comply with LLC formation requirements and best practice recommendations.

 In some circumstances, securities laws very much apply to certain LLCs and certain members.
-Operating agreements can be deemed to be investment contracts and without a proper exemption or compliance, LLC founders can find themselves dealing with serious securities violations should litigation or issues arise in the future.
+Operating agreements can be deemed to be investment contracts and without a proper exemption or compliance, LLC founders can find themselves dealing with serious securities violations issues arise in the future.
 Members who are more “passive” in the LLC should especially take the time to consider securities compliance.